rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## allow spacing on dotted get paths
 <!-- 2024-01-17 (for v1.6.39 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript-formatter/pull/83 -->

-We've improved how the brightscript and brighterscript formatter handles spaces between objects.
+We've improved how the brightscript and BrighterScript formatter handles spaces between objects.
 It should now properly remove whitespace between anything separated by a dot.
 Here are some examples:

 ![format](https://github.com/rokucommunity/brighterscript-formatter/assets/2544493/35b360d3-40b0-4844-94fc-331a858b916a)